yousefja/nori/journal.md

 -------------

+filter health outcomes, consider getting confidence intervals as well, then output as... gpdk or csv?

 move forward with park features and health outcomes to get modeling pipeline up and running. see response in NORI daily coach for details

 raster at high-res is causing memory issues.
 You can either do nested windowing, or resample the raster at a lower resolution (but still high enough to capture canopies).
 Pick your poison.